On TN Govt Laptop - Dear GoTN & C-DAC, Will You Listen?

 Back in 2011, when the idea of government sponsored free laptop was introduced for the first time in Tamil Nadu, ELCOT (ELectronics Corporation Of Tamilnadu) floated a set of technical specifications (software & hardware requirements).

 FSFTN welcomed the state government's move as an important step towards 'bridging the Digital Divide'.
-However, our executive committee members met the minister of Information Technology and submitted our concerns regarding the exclusion of Free and Open Source (FOSS) operating system & packages.
+However, our executive committee members met the minister of Information Technology and submitted our concerns regarding the exclusion of Free and Open Source (FOSS) operating system & tools.
 We highlighted the long-term benefits of integrating GNU/Linux operating system & the open knowledge opportunities the FOSS ecosystem provides to students.

 Our Concerns - 2011

-1. BOSS GNU/Linux, a closed & proprietary GNU/Linux distribution maintained by C-DAC/NRCFOSS, was included in the specifications and came pre-installed along with Windows OS in all the laptops.
+1. BOSS GNU/Linux, a closed & proprietary GNU/Linux distribution maintained by C-DAC(NRCFOSS), was included in the specifications and came pre-installed along with Windows OS in all the laptops.

 2. However, the support for BOSS was very poor.
 There were multiple hardware driver related issues (WiFi, Trackpad, etc,) and students didn't have a support center to fix them.
 Hence they had to rely on volunteer/community support online.
 Read the comments in this post